josevnz/rpm_query/Packaging an application that can query the RPM database with Python.md

 (rpm_query)$ python setup.py develop --uninstall
 ```

-The official documentation recommends migrating from a `setup.py` configuration to `setup.cfg`, but I decided to use `setup.py` because it's what I'm familiar with.
+The official documentation recommends migrating from a `setup.py` configuration to `setup.cfg`, but I decided to use `setup.py` because it is still the most popular format.

 ## Creating a pre-compiled distribution